Note: Matthew uses about 135 words peculiar to his Gospel. Mark uses

 agenda and a different emphasis shown partially by their introductory

-passages and different material that was included.
+passages and by the different material that was included.
 Some scholars have

-seen the Matthew is portraying Jesus as the Messianic king, Mark as the servant, and
+seen the Gospel of Matthew is portraying Yeshua as the Messianic king, Mark

 It is well established

 that the first Synoptic compilation that we have in the New Testament